-As the daughter of a third-generation Italian boat builder, I am inspired by the smells of sawdust and motor oil.
-Also the granddaughter and niece of two incredibly creative graphic designers, I often look at things for what they could be, instead of what they are.
+As the oldest daughter of a third-generation Italian boat builder, I am inspired by the smells of sawdust and motor oil.
+Also, the granddaughter and niece of two incredibly creative graphic designers, I often see things as they could be, instead of what they are.

 I remember laying on my bed one cold morning… just staring at the ceiling while the phone rang through to my mom.
 Then it happened.
 “Have you thought of graphic design,” she said.
-And like a flashback from a movie, I remembered sitting in my aunt’s home office answering phones, the art projects done along side my grandpa as he meticulously placed Letraset and graphics for a layout he was working on, and the cardboard collars I saved from men’s shirts just in case I found a use for them in one of my elementary art projects.
-It was eye opening.
+And like a flashback scene in a movie, I remembered sitting in my aunt’s home office answering the phone, the art projects done alongside my grandpa as he meticulously placed Letraset and genuine clip art for a layout he was working on, and the cardboard collars from men’s shirts that I insisted on saving just in case I found a use for them in one of my elementary art projects.

-After ten years of gaining experience and skills through education and employment (more on that later), I wanted to be self-employed and build my own business.
-When it came time to create my own brand, I thought about these influences in my life and the ball just kept rolling.
+After years of gaining experience and skills through education and employment (more on that later), I was ready to be self-employed and build my own business.
+When it came time to create my brand, I thought about my roots running deep in craftsmanship, cultivation, and creativity.

-LaBruzzi Media Craft is dedicated to delivering craftsman quality print, digital and traditional artwork.
+LaBruzzi Media Craft is dedicated to craftsmanship inspired creative solutions.
 It is the vessel that will carry your idea to fruition, and the “love” baked into your brand.